eagle9/palgo/guess-number-higher-or-lower/README.md

 You call a pre-defined API guess(int num) which returns 3 possible results (-1, 1, or 0):

-Have you met this question in a real interview?
 Example
 n = 10, I pick 4 (but you don't know)